 Ribbon microphones have a natural figure eight pattern.
 This means that the mic will pick up from both in front and in back.
 Unless you’re on a really quiet stage, this microphone can be difficult to use in a live setting.
 You’ll also want to remember that Ribbon microphones are very sensitive and can be damaged if dropped or even if you apply phantom power to them.

-Some Other Great Budget Microphones to Consider:
+5 More Great Budget Microphones to Consider:

 Whether you’re just starting to build your microphone collection or you’re looking for a good set of mics to take on the road, there are several great-sounding microphones out there for an affordable price.
 For less than two hundred dollars you can buy dynamics, condenser, and even ribbon microphones.